MelinaCir/github.io/_posts/2018-11-19-answering-questions.markdown

 layout: post
 title:  "Answering questions"
 date:   2018-11-19 07:22
-categories: jekyll update
+comments: true
 ---

-What do you think of pre-compiling your CSS?
+# What do you think of pre-compiling your CSS?

 Compare to regular CSS
 Which techniques did you use?